17 Questions Students Have About Plastic Bottled Water

 Our PSA team supports youth on campus, online with education, petitions to ban single-use plastic bottles, and monthly challenges where students can educate their friends, families, peers, teachers, while they are learning themselves.
 Recently, Kira, a student from Connecticut, contacted our team to get insight into the current state of the single-use plastic bottle crisis.
 She's on a mission to ban single-use plastic bottled water in her hometown of Greenwich, Connecticut.
 You can support her ban by signing here: GreenwichBottlesNoMore.

-We wanted to share our Q&A with Kira so anyone who has similar questions can finally get some insight.
+We wanted to share our Q&A with Kira so anyone who has similar questions or plastic water bottle concerns can finally get some insight.

 Kira: What do you think the situation with plastic water bottles is right now?